cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 The Cognitive Tools Lab is always on the lookout for outstanding postdocs and graduate students.
 This document will give you a sense for what we are looking for in a prospective lab member, and what the next steps to take are.
 Please read it in its entirety before contacting Dr. Fan to ask about doing research.

-**Dr. Fan is actively recruiting both postdocs and graduate students to start in Fall 2023.**

 ### What We Are Looking For

 In addition to strong motivation and scientific curiosity, the research we do requires a variety of both technical and non-technical skills, though the needs of each project vary.
 Prospective lab members should have experience with several of the skills listed below, along with a positive attitude about and willingness to quickly/independently learn about others: